blacksmoke26/ai-prompt-enhancer/frontend/docs/COMPONENTS.md

 - Use mocking for API dependencies
 - Implement snapshot testing for component consistency
 - Monitor test coverage and maintain high coverage
+- Include end-to-end testing with Playwright for comprehensive coverage